HVAC Training Programs & Certification in Illinois (IL)

 • Type 4 (universal)

-Additionally, there are several organizations that offer employment-ready credentialing in this field.
-For example, HVAC Excellence has two main broad-based certifications: Heating, Electrical, Air Conditioning Technology (HEAT), and HEAT Plus.
+Additionally, several organizations offer employment-ready credentialing in this field.
+For example, HVAC Excellence has two main broad-based certifications: Heating, Electrical, and Air Conditioning Technology (HEAT), and HEAT Plus.
 It also has various specialty certifications in areas such as green awareness, residential heat load analysis, and combustion analysis, to name a few.

 North American Technician Excellence (NATE) has several specialty certifications in areas such as light commercial refrigeration, Hydronics (gas or oil), and oil heating, as well as industry competency exams (ICE).